How to Succeed at Sales

 How to succeed at sales for the long term

 A sales call that doesn’t result in a sale is not a “waste of time”.
 If you think it is, perhaps a professional selling career isn’t for you.
-To be successful in sales, a sales call that doesn’t end in a sale is:
+To be successful in sales, a sales call that doesn’t end in a sale is an opportunity to:

-- An opportunity to initiate a relationship that might benefit you later.
+- Initiate a relationship that might benefit you later.

-- An opportunity to sharpen your skills and learn more about yourself and the potential customer.
+- Sharpen your skills and learn more about yourself and the potential customer.

-- An opportunity to make a positive marketing impression for yourself and your company.
+- Make a positive marketing impression for yourself and your company.

 - An opportunity.
 Period.